Find the Best Tankless Water Heater Installation Contractors Near You

 What are the disadvantages of a tankless water heater?

-• Higher Upfront Cost: Tankless water heaters are typically more expensive initially than traditional tank water heaters.
-However, the energy savings and extended lifespan of a tankless unit can offset the higher initial cost.
+• Higher Upfront Cost: Tankless water heaters are generally more expensive initially than traditional tank water heaters.
+Though a significant upfront investment, tankless systems can save you money over time.

-• Power Requirements: Electric tankless water heaters require larger electrical connections, which may require an electrical service upgrade in some homes.
+• Power Requirements: Electric tankless water heaters require larger electrical connections, which may require rewiring or other electrical work if the existing system isn't adequate.

 A thorough discussion with a plumber will help you make the right choice for your home or business.